ufal/conll2017/proposal/proposal.md

 - Additional raw texts for the languages involved (probably as much as we can provide)
 - Europarl Parallel corpus

-No additional data can be used during training.
+No additional data can be used during training -- therefore, if the participants compute word embeddings, they can use only UD data and the given raw texts.
 (Note that we do *not* propose an additional Open track which would allow utilization of additional data and/or software.)